makelab-kaist/makelab.github.io/_projects/2024/2024_ThermoPixels.md

 <!-- Abstract -->
 3D printed displays have the potential to create unique visual interfaces for physical objects, but current methods either require specialized post-processing or are limited to passive color changes triggered by environmental factors.
-This paper presents ThermoPixels, a method for designing and 3D printing actively controlled, visually rich thermochromic displays embedded in arbitrary shapes.
+This paper presents _ThermoPixels_, a method for designing and 3D printing actively controlled, visually rich thermochromic displays embedded in arbitrary shapes.
 By studying the color-changing and thermal properties of thermochromic and conductive filaments, the authors developed ThermoPixels and a software tool that enables embedding these displays in various 3D geometries, including flat, curved, textured, multicolored, or flexible forms.

 <!-- Break -->
 ---